Chaitalykundu/Web-Development/06-REACT/Steps.md

 ## Create a react app

 This command will first create a different folder inside main one and then install the packages in sub folder

 > npx create-react-app project_name

 &nbsp;

-This command will install the packages in main forder
+This command will install the packages in main folder

 > npx create-react-app .

 &nbsp;

 ## Go go project